lv042/Weather-Wizard/docs/bom.md

 # Wiring Diagram

+This wiring diagram gives a visual representation of an electrical circuit or system that shows the physical connections between its components and wires.
+It uses symbols and shapes to depict the different electrical components and their interconnections.
+By using wiring diagrams, electricians and engineers can understand and troubleshoot complex electrical systems easily.

 ![Wiring](images/Wiring.png)

 # Bill of Materials

+This Bill of Materials (BOM) is a comprehensive list of all the materials, components, and instructions needed to produce Weather Wizard.
+BOM's are commonly used in manufacturing, product development, and engineering to plan purchases, estimate costs, control inventory, and minimize production delays and waste.

 | Part Number | Part Name                          | Part Description                                                                                        | Part Quantity    | Manufacturer | Part Cost | URL                                                                                                                                                                   |
 |------------|------------------------------------|---------------------------------------------------------------------------------------------------------|------------------|-------------|-----------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|